§ 3701 Purpose.

 (3) The conditions of eligibility;

-(4) That within the 1st 30 days after receiving the individual policy or group certificate, the debtor may cancel the coverage and have all premium paid by the debtor refunded or credited.
+(4) That within the first 30 days after receiving the individual policy or group certificate, the debtor may cancel the coverage and have all premium paid by the debtor refunded or credited.
 Thereafter, the debtor may cancel the policy at any time during the term of the loan and receive a refund of any of the unearned premium.
 However, only in those instances where insurance is a requirement for the extension of credit, the debtor may be required to offer evidence of alternative insurance acceptable to the creditor at the time of cancellation; and

 (5) A brief description of the coverage.